P is for Politeness in Conversational English – a Discourse Perspective

 The methods we use to introduce this area of systemic knowledge do not have to be laborious and complicated.
-For example, the video clip below, is excellent as an introduction for the study of the topic of coherence in spoken and language and important related concepts.
+For example, the video clip below, is excellent as an introduction for the study of the topic of politeness across cultures

 Learning about politeness rules in spoken communication, presupposes the use of samples of language which are embedded in a context of use, preferably authentic.
 This does not necessarily entail long and difficult stretches of language, so the earlier we begin, the better.

 I used some Wikipedia entries to link to definitions of terms used in this article but there are many very good books on the subject and if you have any further ideas to add, either about how you teach different aspects of discourse, or interesting texts and articles, I would appreciate it if you left a comment.

 Some Books on Discourse Analysis

 Brown, G., & Yule, G., 1983, Discourse Analysis, Cambridge University Press

 McCarthy, M. 1991, Discourse Analysis for Language Teachers, Cambridge University Press

 Thornbury, S., 2005, Beyond the Sentence, Macmillan Education